Can a Signature Change Over Time and Still Be Analyzed Accurately?

 Here’s the important part.
 Even when handwriting changes, certain things stay the same.

 Your physiology doesn’t change.
-The neurochemicals that control how your hand moves don’t suddenly rewire themselves.
+The neuro-chemicals that control how your hand moves don’t suddenly rewire themselves.
 Because of that, small habits tend to remain consistent.

 Those habits include things like: